By Deni Hui, The University of Texas at Austin College of Pharmacy

 Where Can I Buy Nexium, Prilosec, Pepcid, and Tums?

-For a less expensive option, at Curist, we develop FDA-approved equivalents to big brands in order to provide the same medicine relief but at half the price of the brands.
+For a less expensive option, at Curist, we develop FDA-approved equivalents to big brands in order to provide the same medicine relief but at a fraction of the price of the brands.
 Curist products are sold online and shipped directly to your door.
 To learn more:

 - Curist Omeprazole (compare to Prilosec) is available as a capsule and tablet

 - Curist Esomeprazole (compare to Nexium) is available here